marknagelberg/udacity-d3-project/README.md

 Design

 When exploring the many variables in the raw Prosper loan data, I thought "what information would I be most interested in if I was thinking of lending money through Prosper?"
-I came to the conclusion that the most valuable information would be the amount they can expect to make from loans, i.e. the average estimated return.
+I came to the conclusion that the most valuable information would be the amount they can expect to make from loans, i.e. the median estimated return.

 Another key piece of information would be the credit risk of who I am lending the money to, as this will be a key determinant of returns.
 This is why I included the "Prosper Loan Rating" on the horizontal axis, as these values represent measures of credit risk.
-The main piece of information I wanted to draw to the eye was how the average estimated return changes as credit risk decreases.
+The main piece of information I wanted to draw to the eye was how the median estimated return changes as credit risk decreases.

 Another key piece of information I encoded is the "spread" of expected returns.
-As a result, I included maximum and minimum estimated return for each prosper loan rating.
-This is important to know as a lender, because a higher spread of returns means more risk that would not be communicated by average returns alone.
+As a result, I included 5th and 95th percentile estimated return for each prosper loan rating.
+This is important to know as a lender, because a higher spread of returns means more risk that would not be communicated by median returns alone.
 Higher spread means opportunity for big returns, but also big losses.

+I also included the number of loans for each category.
+Some people may find this interesting to get some further background on the data and understand how robust particular observations are.
+For example, a reader may be a bit more skeptical of a particular observation when we are talking about a relatively small number of loans.

 Finally, I included various years, so the reader could see how estimated returns change over time and understand the robustness of the direct relationship between estimated return and creditworthiness.